srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     > **Note**:  Both *Bash* and *PowerShell* interfaces for the Azure Cloud Shell support the use of **OpenSSL**.
 In this unit you will use some helper scripts written for the *Bash* shell.

-1. At the Cloud Shell command prompt, to download Azure IoT helper scripts, enter the following commands:
+1. At the Cloud Shell command prompt, to download the Azure IoT helper scripts that you will be using, enter the following commands:

     ```sh
     # create certificates directory